Save Money & Energy

 - Seal attic access doors.

 - Attic (ceiling) insulation is the most important.
-R-30 to R-38 is recommended (12-16 inches depending on material used).
+R-38 to R-60 is recommended.

 - Check behind knee walls in bonus rooms.

 - Check for floor or crawl space wall insulation.

 - Make sure there is plastic ground cover down in crawl space.